bodo-ai/Bodo/docs/docs/faq.md

 # Frequently Asked Questions (FAQ)

-### How well does Bodo scale?
+### How well does Bodo DataFrames scale?

-Bodo scales linearly across cores and nodes by using HPC technologies such as MPI in the backend.
+Bodo DataFrames scales linearly across cores and nodes by using HPC technologies such as MPI in the backend.
-Bodo can parallelize applications from local laptops all the way to large clusters (5000+ cores) effectively.
+Bodo DataFrames can parallelize applications from local laptops all the way to large clusters (5000+ cores) effectively.

-### What data formats does Bodo support?
+### What data formats does Bodo DataFrames support?

-Bodo supports various data storage formats such as Iceberg, Snowflake, Parquet, CSV, and JSON natively.
+Bodo DataFrames supports various data storage formats such as Iceberg, Snowflake, Parquet, CSV, and JSON natively.
 See the [File I/O][file_io] docs for more details.

-### What are the hardware requirements to run Bodo?
+### What are the hardware requirements to run Bodo DataFrames?

-Bodo is fully portable across various CPU architectures and environments.
+Bodo DataFrames is fully portable across various CPU architectures and environments.
 We currently distribute packages for Mac and Linux with x86 and ARM CPU architectures (Windows support is in progress).
 Bodo can run on any on-premises or cloud environment.

-### How is Bodo different from Dask, Ray, or Spark?
+### How is Bodo DataFrames different from Dask, Ray, or Spark?

-Unlike traditional distributed computing frameworks, Bodo:
+Unlike traditional distributed computing frameworks, Bodo DataFrames:

-- Seamlessly supports native Python APIs like Pandas and NumPy using a compiler approach.
+- Automatically scales and accelerates Pandas workloads with a single line of code change.
-- Eliminates runtime overheads common in driver-executor models by leveraging Message Passing Interface (MPI) technology for true parallel execution.
+- Eliminates runtime overheads common in driver-executor models by leveraging Message Passing Interface (MPI) tech for true distributed execution.

-### Will Bodo “just work” on my existing code?
+### Will Bodo DataFrames “just work” on my existing code?

-Pretty close.
-You only need to annotate your Python compute functions with `@bodo.jit`, make sure they are jittable, and Bodo will handle the parallelization and optimization automatically.
-The vast majority of your application logic will remain unchanged, as long as it uses common libraries like Pandas, NumPy and Scikit-Learn.
+Yes, Bodo DataFrames is designed as a drop-in replacement for Pandas, simply replace the import `import pandas as pd` with `import bodo.pandas as pd` to transparently accelerate and scale Pandas workloads.
+For cases where Bodo DataFrames does not support a specific Pandas operation, it will warn the user before collecting the data and continuing exectution in vanilla Pandas.

-### What types of workloads are ideal for Bodo?
+### What types of workloads are ideal for Bodo DataFrames?

-Bodo excels at accelerating large-scale data processing, AI/ML workflows, and many other workloads requiring significant computation.
+Bodo DataFrames excels at accelerating large-scale data processing, AI/ML workflows, and many other workloads requiring significant computation.

-### Can I use Bodo in Jupyter Notebooks or other IDEs?
+### Can I use Bodo DataFrames in Jupyter Notebooks or other IDEs?

-Bodo works in Jupyter, VS Code and other IDEs that support Python.
+Bodo DataFrames works in Jupyter, VS Code and other IDEs that support Python.

-### Does Bodo support cloud environments?
+### Does Bodo DataFrames support cloud environments?

-Bodo can run on any cloud environment using virtual machines or Kubernetes clusters.
+Bodo DataFrames can run on any cloud environment using virtual machines or Kubernetes clusters.
 Creating multi-node clusters just requires network configuration for cross-node communication.
 Bodo cloud service simplifies managing compute clusters and jobs on AWS and Azure.

+### What is the difference between Bodo DataFrames' Pandas API vs JIT decorator and when should I use one over the other?

+Bodo DataFrames provides two methods of accelerating and scaling Pandas code.
+The first method involves using the Pandas API through the `bodo.pandas` module, which will lazily accumulate operations, optimize, then run in a parallel, C++ runtime using MPI.
+The second method involes annotating functions with the Just-In-Time (JIT) compilation decorator (`bodo.jit`) in order to compile Python code to optimized, parallel binaries that run on an MPI backend.
+The Pandas API is easier to use; just replace the `import pandas as pd` with `import bodo.pandas as pd`, while JIT provides better performance in some cases at the cost of extra set up such as moving performance critical pieces to functions and ensuring those functions are jittable.
+In addition to Pandas, JIT also natively supports Numpy and Scikit-learn.
+We recommend using Bodo DataFrames' Pandas APIs when getting started and experimenting with JIT for even better performance.
+See our [Python local quick start guide][quickstart-local-python] for more details.

 ### How can I get help if I encounter an issue?